definitelyewan/ByteStream/readme.md

 All documentation, tests, benchmarks, builds, and installers can be generated using the provided python3 scripts located in scripts/ .
 Alternatively, downloads are located in the releases tab :)

-All testing and development was done on Windows 10 and Fedora 38
+All testing and development was done on Windows 10, Fedora 38, and Debian 12